vzhomeexperiments/R_selflearning/README.md

 https://www.udemy.com/self-learning-trading-robot/?couponCode=SELF-LEARN-BOT

-Note: this course is the part of the series of step-by-step tutorials alowing to build more comprehensive Automated Trading System based on Decision Support System approach.
+Note: this course is the part of the series of step-by-step tutorials allowing to build more comprehensive Automated Trading System based on Decision Support System approach.
 Check out other courses of the series.
 Contact the author for questions.

 ## Goal